ElleCoding/ElleCoding/README.md

 - 👋 Hi, I’m @ElleCoding
 -  😄 Pronouns: She/They
 - 👀 I like Data Science, ML, and AI — all done as inclusively and ethically as possible
-- 💞️ Let's collaborate on DS, ML or AI projects
 - 📫 Reach me on Telegram: @ElleCoding

 <!---